python/devguide/committing.rst

 and ``NEWS`` in a subsequent checkin (don't worry about trying to fix the original checkin message in that case).

-Finally, especially for larger patches, check if the submitter of the patch has a CLA in place (indicated by an asterisk following their username in the `issue tracker`_).
-If the asterisk is missing and the patch is non-trivial, direct them to the electronic `Contributor Licensing Agreement`_ to ensure the PSF has the appropriate authorizations in place to relicense and redistribute their code.
+Finally, make sure that the submitter of the patch has a CLA in place (indicated by an asterisk following their username in the `issue tracker`_ or by the "CLA Signed" label on the pull request).
+If the submitter lacks a signed CLA and the patch is non-trivial, direct them to the electronic `Contributor Licensing Agreement`_ to ensure the PSF has the appropriate authorizations in place to relicense and redistribute their code.